 Reading suggestions:

-- “Marigolds” by Eugenia W. Collier (5 pages)—easy
+- “Marigolds” by Eugenia W. Collier (5 pages) — easy

-- “A White Heron” by Sarah Orne Jewett (7 pages)—moderate
+- “A White Heron” by Sarah Orne Jewett (7 pages) — moderate

-- “The Minister’s Black Veil” by Nathaniel Hawthorne (12 pages)—challenging
+- “The Minister’s Black Veil” by Nathaniel Hawthorne (12 pages) — challenging

-Designer Babies
+9. Designer Babies

 From artificial insemination to the editing of specific genes, reproductive science has come a long way.
 What might this mean for the future of humanity?
+This Brave New World pre-reading activity asks students to discuss the ethical implications of genetically modified humans.
+Read an article on the subject as a class before holding an informal debate.

-1) How far is too far?
+- How far is too far?
 What are the ethical concerns?

-2) What are the benefits?
+- What are the benefits?

-3) What are the risks for society?
+- What are the risks for society?

-Are You Being Controlled? (survey)
+10. Are You Being Controlled? — Survey

 What are some of the ways that one person can control another?
-For example, a prisoner’s movement is controlled through walls, bars, and fences.
-Now imagine that the walls, bars, and fences are in your own mind.
-Someone else has built them.
-You may not know that you are being controlled.
+A prisoner’s movement is controlled through walls, bars, and fences.
+What about subtler forms of control?

-1: Complete the first page of the survey.
+- Complete the first page of the survey.

-4: Complete the second page of the survey and reflect on your answers.
+- Complete the second page of the survey and reflect on your answers.

 Will you change your relationship with technology based on this information?
 Why or why not?